 Know the risks

 Hazards vary depending on where you live.
-To learn about the risks in your community, contact your local emergency management office.
-This can help you prepare your pets for the unexpected.
+Learn about the risks in your community to help prepare your pets for the unexpected.

 Make a plan